-This course is a survey of the philosophical, historical, sociological, and legal foundations of education in the United States.
-The student is required to formulate a personal philosophy of education consistent with a biblical worldview.
-(Prerequisite: ED190 or permission from the Education Department program director)
+This course is a survey of the philosophical, historical, sociological, legal, and ethical foundations of education in the United States.
+The student will study the impact of socioeconomic status and cultural diversity have on educational systems as well as the role of teachers and schools in the community at large.
+(Prerequisite: ED190 or permission from the Education Department program director) (Interdisciplinary Bible Course)